Jigglybuff19/WDProj_Potassium_Galo_Monterola/README.md

     - Header
     - Title
     - Our logo, Mjolnir will be in the middle of the screen waiting to be clicked
-    - Footer with copyright notices, social media handles,and a link to all our references
+    - Footer with copyright notices, social media handles, and a link to all our references
     - Hovering over the Mjonlir button will show a text box saying "Are you worthy?".
-CLicking the button will take you to the second webpage with the list of games.
+Clicking the button will take you to the second webpage with the list of games.
     - Score goal: , 299,792,458,
     - All the webpages of the games will have a link back to the homepage and the navigation bar.